edxu96/RexNet/docs/PhD/README.md

 * The number of statistics for decision making is as low as possible but different assets can be distinguished based on those statistics.
 * The imbalance within trading units can be maintained without centralized system operators [kirschen2018fundamentals](#reference), because it may be hard to establish trustworthy regulatory authorities and operators responsible for the system safety.

 In this project, at least one market satisfying previous requirements is designed.
 Some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially. [varian2014intermediate](#reference) The potential candidate so far is a reservation-based exchange market, which will be introduced in the next section, following discussions about its primary function and two features.
 In addition, it is compared with incumbent electricity market families.
-Prosumers participate in the market need a different framework because of its design and simulations methods we used, which will be briefed in section 3.
+Why and how simulations are used will be briefed in section 3.
 Accordingly, prosumers in the market need to optimize their decisions based on a new framework, which will be introduced in section 4.
 Then, three perspectives on how to conduct researches are discussed in section 5, and how the project contributes is discussed in the last section.

 ## 2. Reservation-Based Exchange Market